chiakidango/chiakidango/README.md

 I feel things deeply ❀, laugh loudly ✦✧, and sometimes overthink a lot ⌘✧—but that’s just part of my charm ✫❀✵ I’m always rooting for the underdog ✪, believing in magic ✨, and hoping to leave a little sparkle wherever I go ☆✧✩

+Sometimes I overthink things ⌘´･ᴗ･`
+I can get distracted ✧˖° and forget little details ❁ My feelings can be intense ✧﹏✧ and I overfeel everything ⌘✿ I hate being bored ✵ and can feel restless ✫﹏✫

 ✧ ˗ feel free to c+h ^^ ˗ ✧